semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-11-20-discussion.md

 There are large number of statistical, probability, and signal processing functions in the ```scipy``` library.
 You may need to explicitly install ```scipy``` through Anaconda to gain access to these features.

 ### Generating data from math functions
+We may wish to compare data from an experimental set with an analytical solution.
+The following example demonstrates how to plot the ```sin``` function by sampling ```sin``` using evenly spaced inputs:

 ```Python
 import matplotlib.pyplot as plt